-Expertise: Capitalism without Capital, GDP, Productivity, Innovation, Economic policy.
+Expertise: The Rise of the Intangible Economy, GDP, Productivity, Innovation, Economic policy.

 Jonathan Haskel is Professor of Economics at Imperial College Business School, Imperial College London and Director of the Doctoral Programme at the School.
 He was previously Professor and Head of Department at the Department of Economics, Queen Mary, University of London.
 He has taught at the University of Bristol and London Business School and been a visiting professor at the Tuck School of Business, Dartmouth College, USA; Stern School of Business, New York University, USA; and the Australian National University.